SiliconLabsSoftware/docs-matter/sld407-matter-ota/04-ota-software-update-soc.md

 - To run matter ota on Silicon Labs Platform, refer to [Software Requirements](/matter/<docspace-docleaf-version>/matter-prerequisites/software-requirements).

+## Setting up OTA Environment
+- To run OTA on Matter over Wi-Fi, Need to build two different application below:
+  - **OTA-A** is a normal application with default or older software version.
+It acts as **ota-requestor** where it needs to update latest software version.
+  - **OTA-B is** a normal application with updated software version.
+  - **Chip-tool** is a controller for sending commands to ota-requestor to update the software version and receving commands from device.
+  - **OTA-Provider** is the server who has the latest software version and from which ota-requestor will download the updated software.

+### Building OTA Application Using Simplicity Studio For 917 SOC
+- To create and build matter OTA using Simplicity studio, refer following link [build OTA application using studio](./build-ota-application-using-studio.md)

 ## Combined Image Upgrade

 For 917 SoC, storing a single Matter combined upgrade image(TA+M4) and then providing sample code that can transfer the image to the co-processor and rewrite the 917 firmware as well as M4 firmware Image then boot loading with the upgraded TA processor image and the M4 processor image.